jbexta/AgentPilot/README.md

 ## Contributions
 Contributions to Agent Pilot are welcome and appreciated.
 Please feel free to submit a pull request.

-Open to collaborations, partnerships, sponsorships and consultation work.

 ## Known Issues

 - Custom user message isn't functional yet